kaaproject/kaa/Programming-guide/Getting-started/index.md

 Please take into account the following known issues and limitations of Kaa Sandbox.

 * Without the SMTP server configured, you will not be able to create new users.
 See the [Outgoing mail settings section](#outgoing-mail-settings) for more details.
-* Demo applications are available for download, however, they do not work properly due to the default sandbox networking configuration.
-To proceed with the demo applications, you need to configure the network as described in [Networking section](#networking).

 ### Troubleshooting